TristanCarey/Universe/README.md

 # Universe

 ![screenshot](http://i.imgur.com/hzYfxUv.jpg)
-The Dragon Dentist was super interisting imo !
+The Dragon Dentist was super interesting imo !
 Been a while I haven't been at the dentist ...
 Anyway, follow the animu you saw with 'Universe' !

 What's an userstyle ?
 -------------------------------